AshridgeTechnologies/elemento/stories/General usability Part 3.md

 - Record editor
 - Function to make record from values of a list of controls - use their names, if available in the state object
 - Way of debugging functions and complex expressions eg the word up to date function in revision app
+- Show URL of preview frame
+- Stop functions showing as toString when don't have braces

 Help
 ----